anno-mods/FileDBReader/README.md

 - RDA archives (can be accessed using [RDA explorer by Lysann Schlegel](https://github.com/lysannschlegel/RDAExplorer))

 # Island files

+For a detailed explaination, have a look at the [Wiki](https://github.com/anno-mods/FileDBReader/wiki/How-Island-Files-work)

 Island files consist of
 - an rda v2.2 archive containing two gamedata.data and rd3d.data that are both in filedb compression.